-The bottom of all footing excavations should be cleaned of loose, soft, overly moist or collapsible soil and debris.
-A member of our staff should observe the excavations to confirm that they have at least the minimum recommended dimensions, are founded in competent residual soil or bedrock, and have been properly cleaned prior to placing concrete forms and reinforcing steel.
-If existing fill soil, colluvial soil, or disturbed bedrock is encountered at the foundation bearing depth, our field representative will require these materials to be removed and a deeper embedment depth before reinforcing steel is placed.
+The bottom of all footing excavations should be cleaned of loose or soft soil and/or disturbed bedrock or debris.
+A member of our staff should observe the footing excavations prior to placement of reinforcing steel to confirm that they expose suitable material, have at least the recommended minimum dimensions, and have been properly cleaned.
+If soil and/or disturbed bedrock or debris is encountered in the foundation excavations, our field representative will require these materials be removed and a deeper footing embedment depth before the reinforcing steel and concrete is placed.